dbochicchio/vera-VirtualDevices/README.md

 This handler is intended to turn a switch on/off, but can be adapted for other variables as well.

-### OpenLuup/ALTUI
+### openLuup/ALTUI
-The devices are working and supported under OpenLuup and ALTUI.
+The devices are working and supported under openLuup and ALTUI.
 In this case, just be sure the get the base service file from Vera (it's automatic if you have the Vera Bridge installed).

+### Known issues
+- *Attention: do not include %20 in your URL, this will cause problems.
+It is usually safe to replace with +, in case of %20.*

 ### Support
 If you need more help, please post on Vera's forum and tag me (@therealdb).